Funding opportunity

 We expect interviews to be held in week commencing 8 June 2026.

-Full details of the interview process will be sent to applicants successful at the outline stage.
+Full details of the interview process will be sent to applicants successful at the shortlisting stage.

 In addition to the recommendations of the panel, we will consider the balance of proposals across UKRI’s portfolio and relevant government strategic priorities when making the funding decision.
 While considering the balance, we may decide to fund an application ranked lower than another providing a quality threshold is met.
 We do not intend to fund multiple fellows in the same area.
-Final decisions will be ratified by the UKRI AI Fellows Programme Board which includes membership from across UKRI and DSIT.
+Final decisions will be ratified by the UKRI AI Fellows Programme Board which includes membership from across UKRI and the Department for Science, Innovation and Technology (DSIT).

 Timescale